Vaccines for Bali: What You Need to Know Before You Go (2025 Guide)

 What vaccines do I need for Bali?

-Most travelers should get Hepatitis A, Typhoid, and be up to date on routine shots.
-Hepatitis B, rabies, and JE may be recommended depending on your plans.
+Most travelers should get Hepatitis A/B, Typhoid and be up to date on routine vaccines such as Tdap, MMR, Polio (consider getting adult booster), Chickenpox, Flu, Covid-19.
+Rabies, and JE may be recommended depending on your plans.

 Are vaccines required to enter Bali?